Call:(08) 9250 4575

 until further notice

+We've enjoyed a milder summer to date - but historically February tends to bring some VERY hot weather (seems to always be the week when school goes back - am I right?)
+But as summer is technically 2/3rds through - we gardeners start to get excited about the change of season in the next month or so.
 We've entered the Noongyar season of Bunuru - 'second summer'; the hottest part of the year with little or no rain, and hot easterly winds - and a cooling sea breeze (if we're lucky!).
-It was the time of year the traditional people lived near the water, and fish/aquatic foods (marron, gilgies, tortoise, crabs) made up a lot of their diet.
+It was the time of year the first Australians lived near the water, and fish/aquatic foods (marron, gilgies, tortoise, crabs) made up a lot of their diet.
 It's also the time of the Marri flowers; those and other blossoms were used to make sweet drinks by soaking them to remove nectar.

 Jobs for the February garden